About the Store

 If we build it…

-The Dallas store will be the world’s first net-zero energy home improvement store.
-TreeHouse Dallas is slated to be the anchor tenant in the new The Hill redevelopment, a North Dallas shopping center being revived, refreshed, and repositioned by Dallas developer Cypress Equities.
-TreeHouse Dallas is projected to open in early 2017, and we proudly broke ground on June 22, 2016.
+The Dallas store is the world’s first energy-positive home improvement store.
+TreeHouse Dallas is the anchor tenant in the new The Hill redevelopment, a North Dallas shopping center being revived, refreshed, and repositioned by Dallas developer Cypress Equities.
+TreeHouse Dallas opened on June 2nd, 2017 and we proudly broke ground on June 22, 2016.

 The building was also designed around a large legacy oak tree that stands on the property, which presented challenges, but showcases our commitment to design integrated with nature.